AnastasiiaDali/saltmusic/docs/FEATURES.md

 - add/remove to favorite(stored in redux)
 - display all favorite songs on Favorite page
-- Favorite songs showcased in Discover page as well
+- favorite songs showcased in Discover page as well

 ## integration with other API: Album songs